VaniVinod/v2mv/README.md

 ### Requirements:

 User must be able to sort the posts based on certain criteria.

-Initially, we can start with category.
+Initially, we can start sort based on category.